process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

 `TypeScript` code.
 The `IconPainter` class manages all icons rendering/painting.

-It is possible to adapt an SVG icon or an `mxGraph` stencil thanks to [mxgraph-svg2shape](https://github.com/process-analytics/mxgraph-svg2shape), a Java tool that will let you to transform this content (in a file) into a set of `TypeScript` commands.
+It is possible to adapt an SVG icon or an `mxGraph` stencil thanks to [mxgraph-svg2shape](https://github.com/process-analytics/mxgraph-svg2shape), a Java tool that will let you transform this content (in a file) into a set of `TypeScript` commands.

 Please be aware that the tool is not able to support all SVG files, and you may need to adapt the SVG definition prior the tool can transform it.
 See [PR #210](https://github.com/process-analytics/bpmn-visualization-js/pull/210) for instance.